The Palace of Versailles gardens is one of the most extensive gardens ever created.

 The next replanting was done by Napoleon Bonaparte when he was the Emperor of the French from 1852 to 1870.

-In Dec 1999, a massive hurricane hit France and the Palace of Versailles gardens suffered serious damage.
+In Dec 1999, a massive hurricane hit France, and the Palace of Versailles gardens suffered severe damage.
 More than 10,000 of the 200,000 trees were affected.

 After this devastation, the garden got its third replanting.

 The travel specialists at TheBetterVacation.com use only high-quality sources while researching & writing their articles.
 We make every attempt to keep our content current, reliable and trustworthy.

 Popular attractions in Paris